GoogleCloudPlatform/fda-mystudies/documentation/architecture_overview.md

 ## Introduction

-FDA MyStudies consists of several components that work together as a holistic platform.
-These components include web-based user-interfaces for building studies and enrolling participants, back-end services for managing the flow of data, and mobile applications that participants use to discover, enroll and participate in studies.
+FDA MyStudies consists of several components that work together as a platform.
+These components include web-based UIs for building studies and enrolling participants, back-end services for managing the flow of data, and mobile applications that participants use to discover, enroll and participate in studies.

 This document describes the architecture of the FDA MyStudies on Google Cloud.
 It outlines the various platform components and their roles, interdependencies and interactions